muondu/Hotel-sytem/README.md

 ### About the program

-This is a Hotek program made by the youtuber Nero Nesh.
-In this sytem, you can choose any of the options like going to the swimming pool etc/
+This is a  program made by the youtuber Nero Nesh.
+In this sytem, you can buy items like bread, soap etc and then you get your bill.

 #### Technology Used
 This project uses: